People who did the hard thing, in their own words.

 Help the next person see themselves doing it.

 If you landed your first software engineering role in the last five years, your story belongs here.
-We treat it with care, give it room to breathe, and keep it online as a permanent record of the work you put in.
+We treat it with care and keep it online for the next person who needs it.